SAP/openui5-docs/docs/Object_Page_Layout_2e61ab6.md

 4. If the `ObjectPageLayout` contains only one section, no anchor bar is displayed.

-5. If there are more than one section, the first one will not have a title.
+5. If there are more than one sections, the first one will not have a title.

 ***